khulnasoft-lab/khulnasoft-ui/doc/contributing/commits.md

   to conventional commit standards.
 - If not, commit `2b2b2b2` must be squashed into `1a1a1a1`.

+## Rewriting an MR's commit history

+The commits that get merged into the `main` branch should only describe changes since the previously released version of GitLab UI.
+Commits that describe changes within an MR, like applying review suggestions, should _not_ land in `main`.
+Therefore, it might be necessary to rewrite an MR's commit history before merging, so that no spurious changelog entries get generated.

+Still, we need to keep reviewers in mind when rewriting commits.
+When addressing review feedback, the reviewer should be able to refer to the commits history to confirm that their suggestions were addressed, without doing a full-blown review again.

+This means that the commits history should be re-written only after the reviewers involved in a review round have given their approval.

+When addressing suggestions at the maintainer-review stage, it might be a good idea to put the MR in the draft status before sending it back to the maintainer to make sure it isn't merged accidentally before the history could be rewritten.

+It is the responsibility of the MR's assignee to rewrite its commit history.

 ## Why is [squash merging](https://docs.gitlab.com/ee/user/project/merge_requests/squash_and_merge.html) disabled?

 This feature is disabled in GitLab UI, since it allows for subtle ways to